AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

       |       iv.
 Save Template is not selected. (so that you don’t overwrite
-                  the hard work of entering the fields of gateways with VPN enabled)
+                  the hard work of entering the fields of gateways with VPN enabled).

 4. (Optional) Repeat step 3 for VPC 10.10.0.0/16, 10.5.0.0/16 and
     10.80.0.0/16.
 Select Enable NAT if you wish the instances in these VPCs to be able to reach Internet directly.

 5. (Optional) Configure encrypted peering.
-Go to VPC/VNet Encrypted Peering -> Add.
-Note: each VPC is represented by one or more gateways.
+Go to VPC/VNet Encrypted Peering > Add.
+Note: each VPC/VNet is represented by one or more gateways.
 Make sure you want to peer between two gateways without VPN capability.

-6. The above steps complete the network infrastructure setup.
+6. The steps above complete the network infrastructure setup.

-7. Add Users and Profiles
+7. Add Users and Profiles.

     a.
 Go to OpenVPN® -> Profiles to create as many profiles as you please.
 The target field can be FQDN (DNS names or fully qualified domain name).

     b.
-Go to OpenVPN® -> VPN Users to add as many users as you please.
+Go to OpenVPN® > VPN Users to add as many users as you please.
        Associate each user with a profile.
 Note: if no profile is associated, the user has full access to all resources.
 When a user is added to the database, an email with a .ovpn file or .onc (for Chromebooks) will be sent to the user with detailed instructions.
-Alternatively, you can go to Controller -> VPN users -> Download to download the .ovpn file directly.
+Alternatively, you can go to Controller > VPN users > Download to download the .ovpn file directly.

-8. Done

-Use AWS Transit Gateway to Access Multiple VPCs in One Region
+Use an AWS Transit Gateway to Access Multiple VPCs in One Region
 ==============================================================

 You can use an AWS Transit Gateway (TGW) allow remote users to connect to multiple VPCs in the same region, as shown below.